DataDog/hiring-engineers/README.md

 ### Level 2 - Visualizing your Data

-* Since your database integration is reporting now, clone your database intergration dashboard and add additional database metrics to it as well as your `test.support.random` metric from the custom Agent check.
+* Since your database integration is reporting now, clone your database integration dashboard and add additional database metrics to it as well as your `test.support.random` metric from the custom Agent check.
 * Bonus question: What is the difference between a timeboard and a screenboard?
 * Take a snapshot of your `test.support.random` graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification